iamgeorgp/au_reader/README.md

-# Project Title: Test Checker Mobile Application
+# Test Checker Mobile Application

 ## Description:
 Develop a mobile application for checking tests.
 The test consists of a paper table with a question number, answer options marked in columns, and a printed group number and student's name (or student ID).